ErikBavenstrand/spotify-viral-visualization/README.md

 > This project originates from the course DH2321 Information Visualization at KTH Royal Institute of Technology as a group project but has since then been updated by myself.

 Spotify Virality Visualizer is a visualization tool used to gain insight into modern music trends on a global scale.
 The data used is the top 50 songs for each week and country from Spotify's viral playlists from winter 2017 to winter 2020.
 A viral song is a song that has a high amount of social media shares, song plays, and other web exposure in a short period.
-Since viral playlists vary a lot between countries, we decided it would be fun and exciting to visualize how song attributes differed between countries at the same point in time.

 The attributes visualized are aggregated by Spotify and consists of a song's core elements.

 The attributes used for the visualization tool are the following.

 - **Danceability** describes how suitable a track is for dancing.
 - **Energy** is a measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.